Frequently Asked Questions

 I have transfer credit, AP scores, and/or ECE credits coming in.
 What should I do?

 You will be able to accept (or reject) any ECE (non-degree) credit after your first semester at UConn.
-The deadline will be in December.
 More information about this policy can be found at UConn’s Non-Degree Decisions website.

 I have transfer coursework from another institution.
 What is the process for submission of this coursework to UConn?